 “Cammy,” a co-founder of CAM, is a believer in the Gospel message of nonviolence.
 The other co-founder is a former U.S. Marine who served in Iraq from 2002-2003.
 While he believes that “Just War” sounds good in theory, he believes it is pretty much impossible in practice, kind of like Communism.
 They are borderline Generation Y / Millennials.

-Blogging with us since Feb.
-2014 is Doug Fuda.
-Doug was raised as a Catholic, but left the Church as a young man in the late sixties.
+Doug Fuda was raised as a Catholic, but left the Church as a young man in the late sixties.
 He returned to the Faith nearly 40 years later, largely as a result of reading Catholic blogs and websites, particularly those which featured writers who condemned the unjust U.S. war on Iraq that began in 2003.
 Doug is a member of Come Home America, the Boston New Oxford Review Club, and he runs the Boston Catholics Against Militarism Meet-Up group.
-He lives in Roslindale, MA.
+He lives in Roslindale, MA, and has been blogging with us since February 2014.

-Blogging with us since December 2015 is Paul Nyklicek, a Catholic husband, father, psychotherapist, and reader of CAM, whom we recruited to join our merry band of dissenters after he submitted some thoughtful writing to the blog.
+Paul Nyklicek is a Catholic husband, father, psychotherapist, and reader of CAM.
+We recruited him to join our merry band of dissenters in December 2015 after he submitted some thoughtful writing to the blog.

 CAM is non-partisan, non-political.
 CAM welcomes conservatives, moderates, liberals, libertarians, protestants, anarchists, socialists, hawks, doves, pacifists, realists, idealists, laypeople, priests, religious, devout Catholics, nominal Catholics, military members, veterans, and civilians.
 We don’t solicit donations or require official membership.
 What we need from you, more than your money, is your voice and participation.